UK court to ensure sexual assault papers can be served on Prince Andrew | Law-Order

 A spokesperson for London's High Court said the issue about how claims could be served on parties in different jurisdictions was governed by the Hague Service Convention, which requires requests to be made and approved by the relevant authority in each country.
 "The lawyers acting for Ms Giuffre have now provided further information to the High Court, and the High Court has accepted the request for service under the Hague Service Convention," the spokesperson said in a statement.

 "The legal process has not yet been served but the High Court will now take steps to serve under the Convention unless service is arranged by agreement between the parties."
+Sigrid McCawley, a lawyer representing Giuffre, said the U.S. case against the prince "is and will continue to move forward".

+"The ruling by the High Court signals its agreement that the requirements for service have been satisfied," McCawley said in a statement.
+"And importantly, by directing service, the High Court is putting its own independent, undisputable legal muscle to work in serving Prince Andrew."
 MANHATTAN HEARING

 At a hearing on Monday in Manhattan, the prince's lawyer, Andrew Brettler, said Giuffre appeared to have in 2009 signed away her right to sue the prince in resolving a separate lawsuit.
 "This is a baseless, nonviable, potentially unlawful lawsuit," Brettler said.
 "There has been a settlement agreement that the plaintiff has entered into in a prior action that releases the Duke and others from any and all potential liability."